 Topic chair: Valeria HARABAGIU, Petru Poni Institute of Macromolecular Chemistry, Romania

 The topic „Polymer Materials and Composites” covers analysis, characterisation, processing, design, modelling, rapid prototyping, testing, repair, structural integrity evaluation, applications and knowledge transfer of thermoplastics, thermosets, coatings, elastomers, adhesives, polymer matrix composites, eco-composites and nanocomposites.

-Topic chair: Simion SIMON – Faculty of Physics, Babes – Bolyai University Cluj-Napoca, Romania
+Topic chair: Simion SIMON, Babes – Bolyai University Cluj-Napoca, Romania

-Topic chair: Nikita BITYURIN – Institute of Applied Physics, Russian Academy of Sciences, Russia Nizhnii Novgorod, Russia
+Topic chair: Nikita BITYURIN, Russian Academy of Sciences, Russia Nizhniy Novgorod, Russian Federation

-Topic chair: Eleftherios N. ECONOMOU–Physics Deptartment of the University of Crete, Greece
+Topic chair: Eleftherios N. ECONOMOU, University of Crete, Greece

 The topic „Trends in Condensed Matter Theory” covers theories for condensed matter, spin quantum Hall effect, high temperature superconductivity, fractional quantum Hall states, Luttinger liquids, graphene, spin liquids, topological insulator materials, interactions in mesoscopic systems, etc.

 Self-assembly and Patterning